roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 ### Downloading and storing the model and tokenizer
 How do we download a Hugginface's model and its respective tokenizer?
 All we need is a checkpoint, and its respective architecture as mentioned in [here](#model_checkpoints_and_architectures).
-For this post, we will be using the checkpoint [nlptown/bert-base-multilingual-uncased-sentiment](), and the [BertForSequenceClassification](https://huggingface.co/docs/transformers/v4.49.0/en/model_doc/bert#transformers.BertForSequenceClassification) architecture.
+For this post, we will be using the checkpoint [nlptown/bert-base-multilingual-uncased-sentiment](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment) to do sentiment analysis for product review, and the [BertForSequenceClassification](https://huggingface.co/docs/transformers/v4.49.0/en/model_doc/bert#transformers.BertForSequenceClassification) architecture.
 Keep in mind that we use the `AutoTokenizer` class to automatically download the correct tokenizer by just using the checkpoint.

 ```py
 import os